 MAYA MROUÉ BOUSTANI

-I am a professor of psychology at Loma Linda Univesity and a Licensed Clinical Psychologist in the State of California.
+I am a professor of psychology at Loma Linda University and a Licensed Clinical Psychologist in the State of California.
+My research focuses on ways to increase access to mental health services in under-resourced communities.

 I provide consultation on mental health services research projects, policy-making, and community mental health.